Confluence vs Specsight

 Why they’re different

 Confluence is the system of record for what your team has written down — decisions, processes, runbooks, what was discussed.
-Specsight is the system of record for what your product actually does — what shipped, how it behaves, what changed.
-The first depends on someone keeping it current.
-The second can't drift, because it's generated from the code itself
+Specsight is an instrument pointed at the product itself — it reads the code after every release and shows what shipped, how features behave, and what changed.
+A wiki holds still until someone edits it.
+Specsight moves with the product

 How they fit together

 Most teams need both.
 Confluence stays the home of your team's documented process.
-Specsight covers what Confluence structurally can't: an always-accurate view of how your product behaves today
+Specsight covers what Confluence structurally can't: following the product as it changes, release by release

 Frequently asked questions

 Confluence is great for things humans write — architecture decisions, runbooks, onboarding.
-It struggles with product behaviour because someone has to remember to update each page.
-Specsight removes the human-update step: every release re-reads the code and the spec stays current automatically
+It struggles with product behaviour because someone has to remember to update each page, and every release makes that job bigger.
+Specsight removes the job entirely: it reads the code itself and updates the picture with every release

 No. Confluence holds whatever someone wrote months or years ago.
-Specsight derives the spec from your current code, so it starts fresh with what your product actually does today.
+Specsight reads your code directly, so it starts fresh from the product as it is now.
 Your existing Confluence pages stay where they are — still useful for everything they were good at